mlehotay/ier/IER/IER-specification.md

 ### **Experiential Dissolution**

 Loss of experience due to collapse of global integration, coherence, or intrinsic constraint.
+Externally caused dissolution constitutes maximal moral harm.

 The UEF dissolves as a **regime**, not as a substance.